-About 500 metres inland from Rapallo station at Piazza Solari you can catch the cable car and ride up to the Sanctuary of Montallegro.
+About 500 metres inland from Rapallo station at Piazza Solari, you can catch the cable car and ride up to the Sanctuary of Montallegro.
 The shrine commemorates the apparition of Mary, the Mother of Jesus and the patron saint of Rapallo.
 It was built in 1558, and its marble facade was added in 1896.
-On the walls inside there are many paintings, mostly of miracles at sea.
+There are many paintings on the walls, mostly of miracles at sea.

-The splendid ride uphill to Montallegro on the cable car (which opened in 1934), takes seven minutes to ascend the 600 metres where the views of the Gulf of Tigullio and the hills are spectacular.
+The splendid ride uphill to Montallegro on the cable car (which opened in 1934) takes seven minutes to ascend 600 metres, with spectacular views of the Gulf of Tigullio and the hills.

 The cable car leaves every half hour between 9.00 and 12.30 am and 2.00 – 5.00 pm (later in summer)

 The marble facade of the church looks spectacular at night.

 There are two hotels with restaurants open for both lunch and dinner.
 Several hiking trails start from Montallegro.

 Click for more information on the Rapallo Cable Car.

 Festivals and Events in Rapallo